ZeelVC/High-Fidelity-Audio-Amplifier/README.md

 ## Project Overview

 This project is a personal endeavor to design and build a **high-fidelity discrete audio amplifier**.
-Inspired by the principles taught in advanced electronic design courses, this amplifier showcases the application of **analog electronics** in creating high-quality audio reproduction systems.
+Inspired by the principles taught in electronic design courses, this amplifier showcases the application of **analog electronics** in creating high-quality audio reproduction systems.
 The project aims to achieve excellent audio performance while providing an opportunity for hands-on learning and experimentation with **discrete component designs**.

 ## Features